 Aspirin is a member of nonsteroidal anti-inflammatory drugs (NSAID).
 Although aspirin has similar anti-inflammatory effects with the other NSAID, it also suppresses the normal functions of PLT, irreversibly.
 This property causes aspirin being different from other NSAID, which are reversible inhibitors.
 Aspirin acts as an acetylating agent where an acetyl group is covalently attached to a serine residue in the active site of the cyclooxygenase (COX) enzyme.
 Aspirin inactivates the COX enzyme, irreversibly, which is required for the synthesis of prostaglandins (PG) and thromboxanes (TX).
 PG are the locally produced hormones with some diverse effects, including the transmission of pain into the brain and modulation of the hypothalamic thermostat and inflammation.
 TX are responsible for the aggregation of PLT to form blood clots.
 In another definition, low-dose aspirin irreversibly blocks the formation of TXA2 in the PLT, producing an inhibitory effect on the PLT aggregation during whole lifespan of the affected PLT (8-9 days).
 Since PLT do not have nucleus and DNA, they are unable to synthesize new COX enzyme once aspirin has inhibited the enzyme.
 But aspirin does not decrease the blood viscosity.
-The antithrombotic property of aspirin is useful to reduce the risks of myocardial infarction, transient ischemic attack, and stroke (66).
-Heart attacks are caused primarily by blood clots, and low-dose of aspirin is seen as an effective medical intervention to prevent a second myocardial infarction (67).
-According to the literature, aspirin may also be effective in prevention of colorectal cancers (68).
+The antithrombotic property of aspirin is useful to reduce the risks of myocardial infarction, transient ischemic attack, and stroke (82).
+Heart attacks are caused primarily by blood clots, and low-dose of aspirin is seen as an effective medical intervention to prevent a second myocardial infarction (83).
+According to the literature, aspirin may also be effective in prevention of colorectal cancers (84).
 On the other hand, aspirin has some side effects including gastric ulcers, gastric bleeding, worsening of asthma, and Reye syndrome in childhood and adolescence.
-Due to the risk of Reye syndrome, the US Food and Drug Administration recommends that aspirin should not be prescribed for febrile patients under the age of 12 years (69).
-Eventually, the general recommendation to use aspirin in children has been withdrawn, and it was only recommended for Kawasaki disease (70).
-Reye syndrome is a rapidly worsening brain disease (70).
-The first detailed description of Reye syndrome was in 1963 by an Australian pathologist, Douglas Reye (71).
-The syndrome mostly affects children, but it can only affect fewer than one in a million children a year (71).
-Symptoms of Reye syndrome may include personality changes, confusion, seizures, and loss of consciousness (70).
-Although the liver toxicity typically occurs in the syndrome, jaundice is usually not seen with it, but the liver is enlarged in most cases (70).
-Although the death occurs in 20-40% of affected cases, about one third of survivors get a significant degree of brain damage (70).
+Due to the risk of Reye syndrome, the US Food and Drug Administration recommends that aspirin should not be prescribed for febrile patients under the age of 12 years (85).
+Eventually, the general recommendation to use aspirin in children has been withdrawn, and it was only recommended for Kawasaki disease (86).
+Reye syndrome is a rapidly worsening brain disease (86).
+The first detailed description of Reye syndrome was in 1963 by an Australian pathologist, Douglas Reye (87).
+The syndrome mostly affects children, but it can only affect fewer than one in a million children, annually (87).
+Symptoms of Reye syndrome may include personality changes, confusion, seizures, and loss of consciousness (86).
+Although the liver toxicity and enlargement typically occurs in most cases, jaundice is usually not seen (86).
+Although the death occurs in 20-40% of affected cases, about one third of survivors get a significant degree of brain damage (86).
 It usually starts just after recovery from a viral infection, such as influenza or chicken pox.
-About 90% of cases in children are associated with an aspirin use (71, 72).
-Inborn errors of metabolism are also the other risk factors, and the genetic testing for inborn errors of metabolism became available in developed countries in the 1980s (70).
-When aspirin use was withdrawn for children in the US and UK in the 1980s, a decrease of more than 90% in rates of Reye syndrome was seen (71).
-The treatment is supportive.
-Mannitol can be used for the brain swelling (71).
-Due to the very low risk of Reye syndrome but much higher risk of death due to the SCD in children, aspirin should be added both into the acute and chronic phase treatments with an anti-inflammatory dose even in childhood in the SCD (73).
+About 90% of cases in children are associated with an aspirin use (87, 88).
+Inborn errors of metabolism are also the other risk factors, and the genetic testing for inborn errors of metabolism became available in developed countries in the 1980s (86).
+When aspirin use was withdrawn for children in the US and UK in the 1980s, a decrease of more than 90% in rates of Reye syndrome was seen (87).
+Due to the very low risk of Reye syndrome but much higher risk of death due to the SCD in children, aspirin should be added both into the acute and chronic phase treatments with an anti-inflammatory dose even in childhood in the SCD (89).